themeleon/safe-wipe/README.md

 * Prompt the user for confirmation, and raise an exception if the answer is negative.

+**Note:** This library requires Node.js v8.0.0 or higher as it uses native JavaScript promises and `util.promisify`.

 You can configure the following variables:

 | Name                        | Description                                                                                                                                            | Default                     |